oren/Blog/Microservice architecture/Post-Part2.md

 ## Conclusion

 We now have finished our *k/v store* and our *database*.
-You can even test them now.
+You can even test them now using a REST client.
 (I used [this one][1].)
 Remember that the code is subject to change if it will be necessary	but I don't think so.
 I hope you enjoyed the tutorial!
 I encourage you to comment, and if you have an opposing view to mine please make sure to express it in a comment too!

+***UPDATE***: I changed the sync.Mutex to sync.RWMutex, and in the places where we only read data I changed mutex.Lock/Unlock to mutex.RLock/RUnlock.

 [1]:https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo